ExpressionEngine/ExpressionEngine-User-Guide/source/general/cookies.rst

    :widths: 15, 52, 15, 7, 7, 7, 7
    :header-rows: 1

-* Cookie is set only if the user opts in to the 'Remember me' checkbox.
+* Cookie is set only if the user opts in via the 'save_info' field.

 .. csv-table:: Forum Cookies
    :file: cookie-csv/forum-cookies.csv